Affiliate links on Android Authority may earn us a commission. Learn more.

 - Finally, you might turn off your native Hue bulbs as well.

-With that advice in tow, you should have everything you need to know to get your Trådfri gear hooked up to your Hue Smart Hub.
+With that advice in tow, you should have everything you need to know to get Trådfri gear hooked up to your Hue Smart Hub.
 Once you follow these steps, you’ll be able to control your Trådfri bulbs from the Hue app, or any Hue-compatible smart home platform.